mikeyPower/final-year-group-project/README.txt

       6. When satisified with what you have entered hit "Submit" 5.You will know be brought back to the event list page with your event being added.

-Feature Number 8,9 and 14 Send Invitations:
+Feature Number 8,9 and 14 Administrator Send Invitations:
 Steps:
       1. Navigate and click on "Event" in the navigation bar
       2. Create an event, see feature number 4 above